yanb514/can_data_smoothing/README.md

 - lam2: controls the penalty for acceleration error.
 Make this higher if acceleration data is more trustworthy
 - lam3: controls jerk regularization.
 Make this higher for smoother signals

-Note that there is a trade-off amongst data fitting and smoothing.
+Note that there is a trade-off between data fitting and smoothing.

 ### Results with different parameter choices
 lam1 = 1, lam2 = 10, lam3 = 10